jungjo/assignment1/bio.md

 Program Background:
 Prior to coming to OSU I had little to no programming experience.
 I now have done both cs 161/162 and my favorite project was the final project of 162.
+I am looking forward to learn more about programming this semester.